-RHA is not currently participating in the RAD program but has included a RAD Amendment to this plan as the agency prepares to apply to reposition its PH sites in the coming year.
+RHA recently submitted an application for RAD/Section 18 blend for Silverada Manor.
+A RAD Significant Amendment is included in this plan as the agency prepares to apply to reposition its PH sites in the coming year.

 b.
 Has the MTW PHA submitted a RAD Significant Amendment in the appendix?
 A RAD Significant Amendment should only be included if it is a new or amended version that requires HUD approval.